Representation Theorems of $\mathbb{R}$-trees and Brownian Motions Indexed by $\mathbb R$-trees

 { }

-{\bf Abstract.} In this paper, we provide a new representation of an $\mathbb R$-tree by using a set of graphs.
-We have captured the four-point condition from these graphs and identified the radial metric and river metric by some particular graphical representations.
-In stochastic analysis, these representation theorems are of particular interest in identifying Brownian motions indexed by $\mathbb R$-trees. \blfootnote{{\bf Mathematics Subject Classification (2010):} 05C05, 05C62, 60J65, 54E35. \\ 0.1mm {\bf ~~Key words: } $\mathbb{R}$-tree, Brownian Fields, Independent Increments}
+{\bf Abstract.} We provide a new representation of an $\mathbb R$-tree by using a special set of metric rays.
+We have captured the four-point condition from these metric rays and shown an equivalence between the $\mathbb R$-trees with radial and river metrics, and these sets of metric rays.
+In stochastic analysis, these graphical representation theorems are of particular interest in identifying Brownian motions indexed by $\mathbb R$-trees. \blfootnote{{\bf Mathematics Subject Classification (2010):} 05C05, 05C62, 60J65, 54E35. \\ 0.1mm {\bf ~~Key words: } $\mathbb{R}$-tree, Brownian Fields, Independent Increments}